Headlong (song)

-"Headlong" is a song by British rock band Queen, released as the third single from fourteenth studio album, Innuendo (1991).
+"Headlong" is a song by British rock band Queen, released as the third single from their fourteenth studio album, Innuendo in May 1991.
 The song was written by Queen guitarist Brian May, who intended to record it for his then-upcoming solo album Back to the Light (1992), but when he heard Queen lead singer Freddie Mercury sing the track, he allowed it to become a Queen song.
 As with all the songs on Innuendo, the track was promptly credited to the entire band.

-The song was the first single to be released in the United States under their contract with Hollywood Records on 14 January 1991, though it was not released in the United Kingdom for another four months (the first single in the United Kingdom was "Innuendo", which Hollywood eventually released in the US as a promotional single for radio stations).
-The song charted on the Album Rock Tracks chart in the United States, reaching number three.
-When Innuendo was remastered in 2011, a version of the song with May on the lead vocals instead of Mercury was released.
+The song was released as the lead single from the album in the United States under their contract with Hollywood Records on 14 January 1991, and charted on the Album Rock Tracks chart, reaching number three.
+When Innuendo was remastered in 2011, a version of the song with May on lead vocals instead of Mercury was released.

 The cover of one of the CD singles is inspired by Grandville illustrations, as are all of the other singles from the album.

 Critical reception

-Pan-European magazine Music & Media wrote, "Third single from the highly successful album Innuendo, is the kind of hard rock that Van Halen would be jealous of.
-EHR programmers shouldn't be afraid: it's loud but it's also melodic."
+Upon its release as a single in the US, Larry Flick of Billboard noted how Queen "drops their trademark vocal acrobatics into a speedy, guitar-based arrangement" and called it a "strong album rock contender, though pop will likely take a pass".
+Kent Zimmerman of the Gavin Report remarked that Brian May "steps to the forefront as Queen returns to the rock fold" and added how "layers and layers of guitar and matching vocals are frighteningly consistent as Queen backbeats past the twenty year mark with enviable vitality".
+Pan-European magazine Music & Media considered "Headlong" to be "the kind of hard rock that Van Halen would be jealous of" and added, "EHR programmers shouldn't be afraid: it's loud but it's also melodic."